santiment/academy/src/docs/changelog/legacy-changelog/index.md

 ## January 2020

-- **`Sanbase`**: We make fresh new chart's engine for our services.
-Now our charts become much faster.
+- **`Sanbase`**: We made a fresh new chart engine for our services.
+Now our charts are much faster.
 You can try it on our desktop web app - <https://app.santiment.net/>

 - **`Sanbase`**: Better mobile experience is here.
 Also you can open our chart in `fullscreen` mode.
   ![mdp](mdp.png)